zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 This section lists the common errors you may encounter when using the Agora Cloud Recording RESTful APIs.
 If you encounter other errors, contact support@agora.io.

 - `2`: Invalid parameter.
 Possible reasons:
-  - The parameter type is wrong.
+	- A parameter's data type is wrong.
-  - The parameter is spelt wrong.
+	- A parameter is spelt wrong.
 All the parameters are case sensitive.
+	- A parameter value is out of range.
-  - The mandatory parameters are missing.
+	- A mandatory parameter is missing.

 - `7`: The recording is already running.
 Do not repeat the [`start`](#start) request with the same resource ID.
 - `8`: Errors in the HTTP request header fields.
 Possible reasons:
   - Content-type is wrong.
 Ensure that the `Content-type` field is `application/json;charset=utf-8`.